Macroscopic Stochastic Thermodynamics: Discussion

 \subsubsection{Phase transitions}

 Macroscopic ST provides a unifying language to describe nonequilibrium phase transitions, not only dynamically but also from an energetic point of view.

 On one hand, bifurcation theory can be employed to study the deterministic dynamics upon changing some external parameter \cite{strogatz2015nonlinear}, for instance the intensive thermodynamic variables of the reservoirs or the system's kinetic factors.
-Nonconservative forces give rise to a far richer scenario than that encountered in equilibrium phase transitions, where only fix points are present and their statistical weight can be changed.
-On the other, large deviations theory is instrumental in identifying dynamical phase transitions.
-These are singularities in the rate function of dynamical observables appearing either at long times \cite{GarrahanLecomtePrl2007,garrahan2009first,hurtado11,espigares2013,gingrich14,nyawo2017} (see Sec. \eqref{sec:currents_ss}) or developing at some critical finite time \cite{meibohm2022finite,meibohm2023landau,Blom2023thermodynamically}.
+Nonconservative forces give rise to a far richer scenario than that encountered in equilibrium phase transitions, where only fix points are present and their statistical weight can be changed. {In the macroscopic limit, bistability can emerge as a consequence of a saddle-node (Fig. \ref{fig:phase_transitions} (a) and (b)) or a pitchfork bifurcation (Fig. \ref{fig:phase_transitions} (c) and (d)) in processes similar to equilibrium first or second order phase transitions, respectively.
+A critical point, corresponding to a locally flat quasi-potential (see Fig. \ref{fig:phase_transitions} (c)), is accompanied by diverging fluctuations so that the Langevin approach of Sec.~\ref{sec:Onsager_Machlup} breaks down \cite{vanKampen}.
+A higher order expansion of the master equation captures the critical slowing down of the mean dynamics and the different scaling in $V$ of the fluctuations \cite{dekker1980critical,remlein2024nonequilibrium}.
+This phenomenology is akin to phase transitions in systems with detailed balance dynamics, with the quasi-potential $I_\text{ss}$ playing the role of the Massieu potential $\phi$.
+A transition that has no counterpart at equilibrium is the emergence of a limit cycle, e.g., through a Hopf bifurcation (see Fig. \ref{fig:phase_transitions} (e) and (f)).
+In this case, the minimum of the quasi-potential lies on a flat manifold, on which a finite dissipative drift $v_\text{ss}(\mathcal{x}^*(t))$ is present and determines the probability distribution along the cycle as $p(\mathcal{x}^*(t)) \propto |v_\text{ss}(\mathcal{x}^*(t))|^{-1} $ \cite{vance1996fluctuations}. } On the other, large deviations theory is instrumental in identifying dynamical phase transitions.
+These are singularities in the rate function of dynamical observables appearing either at long times \cite{GarrahanLecomtePrl2007,garrahan2009first,hurtado11,espigares2013,gingrich14,nyawo2017} (see Sec. \eqref{sec:currents_ss}) or developing at some critical finite time \cite{meibohm2022finite,meibohm2023landau,blom2023global} {(see Sec. \ref{sec:ex3})}.

 A significant research line concerns the possibility of characterizing the phase transitions and the phase coexistence that appear in the thermodynamic limit by means of the nonequilibrium thermodynamic quantities of the system.
 The entropy production rate and the Massieu potential (or their derivatives) can display singularities at the critical points, in ways that seem to depend on the specificity of the model under scrutiny \cite{Falasco2018a,noa2019entropy,nguyen2020exp,rana2020,martynec2020entropy,Fiore2021current}.
 Nonequilibrium intensive quantities, such as chemical potential \cite{guioth2018large,guioth2019nonequilibrium,guioth2019lack}, pressure \cite{Takatori2014swim,Solon2015pressure,Joyeux2016pressure} and surface tension \cite{Bialke2015negative,zanike2020surface}, have been studied to understand whether they can predict the chemical and mechanical stability, especially of active systems.
 For pressure in particular, a generalized equation of state for generic diffusive systems was derived in \cite{falasco2016virial} that displays the dissipated heat alongside the standard virial terms.
 For some notable models, such as active Brownian particles \cite{Solon2015pressure}, such formula yields a pressure that is only a function of bulk variables -- independent of the details of confinement, as in equilibrium.
 We believe that the macroscopic ST outlined here can help unifying these somewhat detached research efforts.